-Rio Hondo College expects that you will make choices that reflect integrity and responsible behavior.
-No matter what level of stress you may find yourself under, the college expects you to approach your work with honesty and integrity.
-Academic dishonesty is defined as cheating, plagiarism, or obtaining or attempting to obtain credit for work by the use of any dishonest, deceptive, fraudulent, or unauthorized means or helping someone else to commit an act of academic dishonesty.
+Academy Integrity if comprised of acts of academic dishonesty, which includes cheating, plagiarism, or obtaining or attempting to obtain credit for work by the use of any dishonest, deceptive, fraudulent, or unauthorized means.
+Academic dishonesty also encompasses helping someone else to commit an act of academic dishonesty.

 Other Specific Examples of Academic Dishonesty:

-E. Stealing tests or being in possessing of an unauthorized test or related document
+- Stealing tests or being in possession of an unauthorized test or related document

-2. Be referred to the Dean of Student Affairs for further disciplinary action
+- Being referred to the Dean of Student Affairs for further disciplinary action.